IBM/node-red-dsx-workflow/DEBUGGING.md

 Node-RED
 --------

 * Make sure that the websocket URL has been updated with the NODERED_BASE_URL in the HTML code.
 Refer to section `5.
-Update the websocket URL in HTML code` for details.
+Update the websocket URL in HTML code` in the documentation for details.